commercelayer/commercelayer-docs-api/resources/customer_payment_sources/list_customer_payment_sources.md

 ---
-description: How to fetch a list of customer payment sources via API
+description: How to fetch a collection of customer payment sources via API
 ---

 # List all customer payment sources